B-Interactive/cloudflare-stream-wordpress/README.md

 # Cloudflare Stream for WordPress

-A fork of the official Cloudflare Stream plugin 1.0.5 for WordPress.
+A fork of the official Cloudflare Stream plugin 1.0.6 for WordPress.

-The Gutenberg Block method of adding videos appears to be broken (fails to list online videos in backend), in the original plugin also.
+The Gutenberg Block method of adding videos appears to be broken (in the original plugin also) and I plan to remove this feature completely from future versions until resolved.
-Use the Shortcode method instead.
+USE THE SHORTCODE METHOD INSTEAD.
 See Shortcode section below.

 The original official plugin: